 Mental health is critically important for the success of USU students.
 As a student, you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug problems, feeling down, difficulty concentrating and/or lack of motivation.
 These mental health concerns or stressful events may lead to diminished academic performance or reduce your ability to participate in daily activities.
 Utah State University provides free services for students to assist them with addressing these and other concerns.
-You can learn more about the broad range of confidential mental health services available on campus at COUNSELING (CAPS)).
+You can learn more about the broad range of confidential mental health services available on campus at Counseling and Psychological Services (CAPS)Links to an external site.

-Students are also encouraged to download the "SafeUT App" [>

-(https://healthcare.utah.edu/uni/programs/safe-ut-smartphone-app) to their smartphones.
+Students are also encouraged to download the "SafeUT App"Links to an external site. to their smartphones.
 The SafeUT application is a 24/7 statewide crisis text and tip service that provides real-time crisis intervention to students through texting and a confidential tip program that can help anyone with emotional crises, bullying, relationship problems, mental health, or suicide related issues.